Toyin Abraham

 Toyin Abraham Ajeyemi (born Olutoyin Aimakhu; 5 September 1980) is a Nigerian actress and filmmaker.

 Career

 Abraham started acting in 2003 when Nigerian actress Bukky Wright came to Ibadan to shoot a movie.
 Abraham has made, directed, and starred in several Nigerian films including Alani Baba Labake, Ijakumo: The Born Again Stripper and Ebimi ni.
 During the 2013 Best of Nollywood Awards, Abraham was nominated for Best Supporting Actress in a Yoruba film titled Ebimi ni, alongside Joke Muyiwa, who was nominated for Best Lead Actress in a Yoruba film titled Ayitale.
 Abraham also starred in the movie, Black Val.
 Martini Animashaun, the CEO of Tinimash Entertainment, created and managed her reality show titled, Keeping Up With Toyin Aimakhu.

 In 2020, Abraham was made the ambassador for Revolution Plus Properties, a Lagos-based property outfit.

+In early 2026, Toyin Abraham’s directorial debut film, Oversabi Aunty, grossed over ₦1 billion at the West African box office, making it one of the highest‑earning Nollywood films of all time and a milestone for her directing career.

 Abraham also owns Toyin Abraham Productions.

+Personal life

+In July 2019, Abraham married fellow Nollywood actor Kolawole Ajeyemi in a traditional wedding ceremony.
+The couple welcomed their first child together, a son named Ire, in August 2019.